Rounak-stha/tdata/packages/shared/src/db/README.md

 grant usage on schema "public" to authenticated;
 GRANT SELECT, INSERT, UPDATE ON ALL TABLES IN SCHEMA "public" TO authenticated;

+GRANT ALL ON ALL ROUTINES IN SCHEMA public TO authenticated;
+GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO authenticated;

 -- I had to Grant access to the id sequence for comments table separately -- May be because it was created after I granted access to all tables but I ran it again and it did not work -- Had to specifica;;y grant access to it

-GRANT USAGE, SELECT, UPDATE ON SEQUENCE public.task_comments_id_seq TO authenticated;
+-- GRANT USAGE, SELECT, UPDATE ON SEQUENCE public.task_comments_id_seq TO authenticated;

 -- ROW LEVEL SECURITY (RLS)